Generation-Augmented Generation: A Plug-and-Play Framework for Private Knowledge Injection in Large Language Models: Experimental Setup

 \subsection{Implementation Details}

 We instantiate the frozen base model $\mathrm{LLM}_{\text{base}}$ with \textbf{Qwen3-8B} and domain expert models $\mathrm{LLM}_{\text{domain},i}$ with \textbf{Qwen3-1.7B} \citep{yang2025qwen3}.
-The projector $\Pi_i$ is implemented as a lightweight two-layer MLP with a GELU nonlinearity.
-For routing, we use \textbf{Qwen3-1.7B} as a frozen query encoder and treat general as a peer route: all domains compete via maximum prototype cosine similarity, requiring neither router training nor threshold tuning.
-All experiments are run on 8$\times$NVIDIA A100 GPUs with bfloat16 precision and FlashAttention-2~\citep{dao2023flashattention2} when available; full training hyperparameters, routing configuration, inference and decoding settings, and prompt templates are provided in Appendix~\ref{app:impl} and Appendix~\ref{app:prompts}.
+Unless otherwise specified, GAG constructs latent memory from four expert layers, namely the last layer together with the second, fourth, and sixth layers below it, and compresses them into four memory slots for fixed-budget injection.
+We use \textbf{SciBERT} \citep{beltagy-etal-2019-scibert} as the frozen semantic encoder for semantic alignment.
+For routing, we use \textbf{Qwen3-1.7B} as a frozen query encoder and treat general as a peer route, requiring neither router training nor threshold tuning.
+All experiments are run on 8$\times$NVIDIA A100 GPUs with bfloat16 precision and FlashAttention-2~\citep{dao2023flashattention2}; full training hyperparameters, routing configuration, inference and decoding settings, and prompt templates are provided in Appendix~\ref{app:impl} and Appendix~\ref{app:prompts}.